TianpeiLuke/SelfStudyNotes/obsidian_notes/Archives for Code Snippets/LLM Prompts/Prompt RnR Reason Code 05 0-Main.md

 >- `TruePDA`
 >	- Buyer claims they didn't receive the package
 >	- Tracking shows delivered but it happens after the claim
->- `TrueDNR`
->	- Buyer claims they didn't receive the package
->	- Tracking shows delivered but buyer disputes receiving it
->	- Discussion about delivery location, tracking number, or delivery confirmation
->	- Mentions of missing package, lost delivery, or not finding the package
 >- `Seller_Unable_To_Ship`
 >	- Buyer claims they didn't receive the package
 >	- Seller confirms that the item was not shipped